aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 - **State transitions:**
     - Decrease the total amount locked for the guardian
     - Decrease the amount locked for the guardian by the given lock manager
-    - If the sender is the guardian or a whitelisted relayer, schedule a deactivation if requested
+    - If the sender is the guardian or someone authorized, schedule a deactivation if requested

 ### 4.4.9.
 Process deactivation request